stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Alert on containers not running with a read-only root filesystem
+**Description**: Indicates when containers are running without a read-only root filesystem.

-**Remediation**: Set readOnlyRootFilesystem to true in your container's securityContext.
+**Remediation**: Set readOnlyRootFilesystem to true in the container securityContext.

 **Template**: [read-only-root-fs](generated/templates.md#read-only-root-filesystems)